bbc/hive-ci/_documentation/calabash.md

 1. While creating Hive script select appropriate Android or iOS as target platform

 ### Global/Environment variables
-1. Access below varibles in Hive Script and test script when required
+1. Access below variables in Hive Script and test script when required

 	* `ADB_DEVICE_ARG` - Unique device identifier of the connected physical device
 	* `APK_PATH` - Uploaded android build in 'Create Batch' section is accessible here
 	* `APP_BUNDLE_PATH` - Uploaded ios build in 'Create Batch' section is accessible here
 	* `HIVE_RESULTS` - Hive result directory.
 Any dumped output here would be accessible in jobs log section

-* Use `adb -s $APK_DEVICE_ARG command` instead of `adb command` in the test scripts
+* Use `adb -s $ADB_DEVICE_ARG command` to point to target device

 ### Executing calabash tests for Android